 Additional Rent: In addition to the Base Rent due hereunder, Tenant shall pay its proportionate share of the Common Area Maintenance (CAM), Real Estate Taxes and Liability Insurance charges on a monthly basis.
 In no case shall CAM include any capital improvements not amortized in accordance with Generally Accepted Accounting Principles.
 Tenant’s pro rata share shall be based on the size of the Premises divided by the total leasable area of the Shopping Center/Building.
 Please provide the estimated Additional Rent charges.
 Said charges shall be reconciled with actual charges at year-end.
-Landlord will provide an annual cumulative cap on controllable operating expenses at 5% per year.
+Landlord will provide an annual cumulative cap on controllable operating expenses at 5% per year (over the highest previous year).
 Controllable operating expenses would be those which are reasonably controllable by Landlord, and would specifically exclude real estate taxes, insurance, utilities, and snow/ice removal.
-Tenant shall not be responsibly for contributing to Landlord’s Marketing Fund.
+Tenant shall also contribute $500.00 annually to Landlord’s Marketing Fund in the event Landlord institutes a marketing program at the Shopping Center.

 Security Deposit: Subject to Landlord’s review and approval of Tenant’s financials, Tenant shall deposit a sum equal to two (2) month’s Base Rent.
 If Tenant is not default under the terms of the lease and has made timely rental payments, one month of security deposit shall be applied to month 37 rent.
 First month’s rent prepaid, will also be required upon lease execution.

-Exclusive Use: Landlord agrees not to lease any space to a Tenant, regardless of retail or restaurant designation, within the shopping center, including all outlot tenancy, nor allow any of its current Tenant's, including temporary vendors, to offer, sell or provide sandwiches of any kind, pre-made or made to order, for on or off premises consumption.
-Should Landlord or rogue tenant violate this exclusive, Tenant may immediately begin paying 25% of base rent until the condition is remedied.
-Should condition not be remedied within twelve (12) months of reduced rent period, Tenant shall have the option to terminate the lease and Landlord will pay back all unamortized leasehold improvements or Tenant may return to scheduled rents.
+Exclusive Use: During the Initial Term of the Lease, Landlord agrees not to lease space in the shopping center to the following operators: Subway, Jersey Mike’s, Firehouse Subs, Blimpie’s, Togo’s, and Quizno’s. .

 Opening Co-Tenancy: Agreed.
 None.